JColeman1550/full-stack-scouting-assistant/README.md

 # Scouting Assistant

 **Scouting Assistant** is a web application for managing baseball player information.
-It allows users to track players' names, teams, positions, hand preferences, and notes, making it easier for scouts and coaches to organize and evaluate talent.
+Its intention is to allow users to track players' names, teams, positions, hand preferences, and notes, making it easier for scouts and coaches to organize and evaluate talent.

 ## Features